arnavgautam/TreeHacks2015/Demos/Demo-MobileServices/Demo.md

 	}
 	````

 	> **Speaking Point:** We can take advantage of the Active Directory authentication library, which gives us a native login experience on all clients.
-We can pass the authentication token to the Mobile Services back-end, so the user is logged in to both places.
+We can pass the authentication token to the Mobile Services back-end, so that the user is logged in to both places.

 11. Set the Windows 8.1 project as the startup project for the solution, make sure the **Simulator** option is selected, and launch the client app.